 Insurance Europe is concerned the proposed data subject’s right to withdraw consent would hinder the execution of the contract, lead to an unauthorised cancellation and conflict with other pieces of legislation.
 For instance, based on insurance contract law, the insurer and the consumer fix the terms of the contract at the beginning of their contractual relationship.
 Some contracts permit cancellation during a policy period under specific circumstances.
 Such circumstances should be distinguished from the consumer’s right to withdraw consent which would lead to an unauthorised cancellation of the contract.

 Moreover, based on Directive 2005/60/EC on anti-money laundering and terrorist financing, insurers should store data for at least 5 years after the end of the business relationship with specified natural or legal persons.

-If the consumer decides to withdraw his/her consent for processing his/her data, the insurer has two options: either to be in breach of EU anti-money laundering legislation or EU data protection rules.
+For instance in IT, according to law, insurers have to store data for 10 years.

-Therefore, Insurance Europe suggests the proposed provision on the data subject’s right to withdraw consent at any time, should not apply to the insurance sector.
+Therefore, Insurance Europe suggests the proposed provision on the data subject’s right to withdraw consent at any time, should be appropriately designed to take into account situations where data must be retained and in some instances processed for regulatory, anti-fraud or legal purposes.

 Preamble 34: “Consent should not provide a valid legal ground for the processing of personal data, where there is a clear imbalance between the data subject and the controller.
 This is especially the case where the data subject is in a situation of dependence from the controller, among others, where the personal data are processed by the employer of employees’ personal data in the employment context”.